sturdy5/dotfiles/README.md

 __Warning:__ If you want to give these dotfiles a try, you should first fork this repo, review the code, and remove things you don't want or need.
 It is not recommended to blindly use my settings.
 Use at your own risk!!

-This has been tested with cygwin and Git Bash.
+This has been tested with cygwin, Git Bash, zsh, and bash.
 If you are using some other command line tool, you will be responsible to get the files to work.

 ## Using Git and the bootstrap script